how to define your motor inside your drive train

 • Possible resonance with power factor capacitors.

-As a prevention measure, we would recommend regularly performing harmonic measurements at well selected points.
+As a prevention measure, we would recommend regularly performing harmonic measurements (included in your power quality campaigns) at well selected points.
 You should measure at points where you can expect negative impact from too high harmonic distortion.
-Think about power factor capacitors, filters, cables and transformers and check for harmonic currents and voltage distortion to be within acceptable limits.
-Verification of possible resonance would require a harmonic analysis.
-For the effective root cause handling of the harmonic distortion caused by the medium voltage drives as nonlinear consumers, we refer to the chapter topologies of drives.
+Think about power factor capacitors, filters, cables and transformers and check for harmonic currents and voltage distortion to be within acceptable limits.Verification of possible resonance would require a harmonic distortion analysis.

 If we lost you along the line, please contact us for a free video call

-• Internal and external pre-bid meetings.
+• Organize and coordinate internal and external pre-bid meetings.